Pictures of the year: Oddly

 Anfisa, a 12-year-old female chimpanzee, picks its nose at the Royev Ruchey Zoo in a suburb of the Siberian cimore

-Nermin Halilagic, 38, poses with kitchen utensils in Bihac, Bosnia and Herzegovina January 23, 2017.
-Halilagicmore
+Nermin Halilagic, 38, poses with kitchen utensils in Bihac, Bosnia and Herzegovina, January 23.
+Halilagic discmore

-A rare white moose is seen in Gunnarskog, Varmland, Sweden July 31, 2017.
-TT News Agency/Tommy Pedersen via Rmore
+A rare white moose is seen in Gunnarskog, Varmland, Sweden July 31.
+TT News Agency/Tommy Pedersen via REUTEmore

-A model presents a creation by Hu Sheguang at China Fashion Week in Beijing, China November 7, 2017.
-REUTERS/Tmore
+A model presents a creation by Hu Sheguang at China Fashion Week in Beijing, November 7.
+REUTERS/Thomas Peter

 A visitor wearing a T. Rex costume uses the lavatory at the London Comic Con, at the ExCel exhibition centre imore